Paul Tighe: Presbyteral ministry

 Following ordination, Tighe's first pastoral assignment was as parish chaplain in Our Lady of the Assumption parish, Ballyfermot, and priest and teacher at Ballyfermot Senior College.
 He returned to Rome in 1984 to undertake postgraduate studies in moral theology, before returning to the Archdiocese of Dublin in 1990, where he was appointed lecturer of moral theology at Mater Dei Institute of Education, specialising in bioethics, and lecturer of moral theology and ethics at Holy Cross College.

 Tighe was subsequently appointed head of the theology department in Mater Dei Institute of Education in 2000.
 He also served as parish chaplain in Rathmines between 1999 and 2004, and in Cabra in 2004.

 Tighe became a member of the archdiocesan communications advisory committee in 2001, before being appointed director of the archdiocesan communications office in 2004.
 During his directorship, he managed the restructuring of the communications office and established its Office for Public Affairs, which aids communication between the archdiocese and governmental and non-governmental organisations in Ireland and Europe, in 2005.

 Tighe was appointed Chaplain of His Holiness by Pope Benedict XVI in January 2007, and subsequently secretary of the Pontifical Council for Social Communications on 30 November.
 He was appointed Prelate of Honour of His Holiness in January 2008.

 In an article for the Australian Broadcasting Corporation (ABC) in 2012, he wrote about the challenges faced by the Catholic Church in finding a language appropriate for a digital age:"The generalized and uncritical social reception of the tenets of relativism finds particular expression in the digital world where the sheer volume of information and opinion, much of it contradictory, can lead to an almost resigned acceptance that it is meaningless to speak of truth and objectivity.
-In the face of so much assertion, argument and counter argument, it is difficult to decide where real authority and expertise resides."Tighe was appointed secretary of the Committee for the Reform for the Vatican Media, a special commission led by Lord Patten of Barnes tasked with reforming the media relations of the Holy See, by Pope Francis on 9 July 2014.
+In the face of so much assertion, argument and counter argument, it is difficult to decide where real authority and expertise resides."Tighe was appointed secretary of the Committee for the Reform for the Vatican Media, a special commission led by Chris Patten tasked with reforming the media relations of the Holy See, by Pope Francis on 9 July 2014.
 He was subsequently appointed to the Committee for Vatican Media, and upon the conclusion of its work, he presented the findings of the Committee for the Reform of Vatican Media to Pope Francis and the Council of Cardinals.